 “You know why losers lose?” he offers, sounding like he’s said this a thousand times before.
 “Acceptance.
 They can’t do it.
 You take a beat, move on.
 If I know someone is complaining about an earlier loss, they are about to lose again.
 Their attention isn’t there.”

-Pleased with his assessment, he returns to his drink, and I get the sense it is time for me to scram.
+Pleased with his assessment, he returns to his drink, and we get the sense it is time for us to scram.

 “Hey,” the older gentleman says, without looking up, “he did pay up.”